MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ![fields of study filter section snapshot](media/privateLibraryExampleApp-fieldsOfStudyFilterSection.png)

 Attributes with characteristic that can partition/group the entities well allows MAKES to generate useful filter suggestions for navigating the entities.
-For example, being able to filter search results by the publication year and fields of study can help users quickly refine the search space.
+For example, being able to filter search results by the publication year and fields of study can help users quickly find the publications they are looking for.

 For attribute values that may be too noisy, you may opt to index the normalized version of the same attribute to improve the filter experience, such as picking `AuthorName` over `OriginalAuthorName` to generate better filter suggestions.